Protocentral/healthypi-move-hw/README.md

 ![HealthyPi Move](/docs/images/healthypi-move-hand.jpg)

-HealthyPi Move firmware is available at it's own repository - [HealthyPi Move Firmware](https://github.com/Protocentral/healthypi-move-fw)
+The firmware for the HealthyPi Move is available at it's own repository - [HealthyPi Move Firmware](https://github.com/Protocentral/healthypi-move-fw)

+HealthyPi Move is now available for pre-order in the ongoing campaign on [Crowd Supply](https://www.crowdsupply.com/protocentral/healthypi-move)

 ## Repository Contents